NFL owners revamp video replay for officiating - News 12 Now

 —Allowing teams to interview or hire an employee of another team during the season if the other team consents.

-—Modified some bylaws regarding bringing draft-eligible players to clubs’ facilities; changed procedures for returning a player to the active ranks from lists such as physically unable to perform, non-football injury or non-football illness.
+—Modifying some bylaws regarding bringing draft-eligible players to clubs’ facilities; changed procedures for returning a player to the active ranks from lists such as physically unable to perform, non-football injury or non-football illness; and tightened the restrictions on what is considered a local workout before the draft.

-The leaper rule clearly falls under the category of enhancing player safety, competition committee chairman Rich McKay said last week.

-“I would say it’s going to go as far as it needs to from a player safety standpoint,” said McKay, president of the Atlanta Falcons.
-“We’re not going to put players in a position in which we think there is an unreasonable risk of injury.
+Those local workouts worked against teams with few major colleges in the area or players who are residents, citing Green Bay vs. Miami.

 Withdrawn were proposals to award a third coaches’ challenge as long as a team was correct on one of its first two challenges instead of on both; eliminating the maximum of three challenges entirely; and permitting a club to negotiate and reach a contract with a head coaching candidate anytime during the postseason.
 Now, there is a specific window for interviewing such candidates, whose season must be over before they can be hired.

-The league also has considered allowing players and coaches on the sidelines to use the tablets to watch video, but that was not on the voting agenda Tuesday.
+The league also discussed allowing players and coaches on the sidelines to use the tablets to watch video, but that was not on the voting agenda Tuesday.
 For now, they can only look at still photos on the tablet.

 “We’re pleased to build on our partnership with the NFL and help lead the digital transformation of the game with today’s approval of NFL referees conducting video reviews on Surface this upcoming season,” said Jeff Tran, director of sports marketing and alliances at Microsoft.